 A standard, one-day show is headlined by a 50-lap Feature race that pays $10,000 to win from a total purse of around $50,000.
 There are some shorter, 40-lap events that carry an $8,000 top prize and several longer, multi-day, crown-jewel races that offer blockbuster payoffs, like the USA Nationals at Cedar Lake Speedway ($50,000 to win), the Firecracker 100 at Lernerville Speedway ($30,000), the Prairie Dirt Classic at Fairbury American Legion Speedway ($30,000) and the Illini 100 at Farmer City Raceway – a two-night showdown ($15,000 to-win finale).

-For winning the 2018 Series title, Mike Marlar was rewarded with a $100,000 points fund check, a championship Craftsman toolbox, a championship ring, and the traditional World of Outlaws trophy for his efforts throughout the year.
+For winning the 2021 Series title, Brandon Sheppard was rewarded with a $150,000 points fund check, a championship ring, and the traditional World of Outlaws trophy for his efforts throughout the year.

 Only the biggest names in dirt Late Model racing have been able to join the select group of World of Outlaws Late Model Series title holders.
 Arkansas legend Billy Moyer holds three championships (1988, 1989, 2005); Tennessee’s Scott Bloomquist won the first crown of the tour’s modern era in 2004; New York-native Tim McCreadie came out on top of a titanic six-driver battle for the title in 2006; Kentucky’s Steve Francis broke through for his first title in 2007 after finishing second in the points standings three times; Another Kentuckian, Darrell Lanigan, set a record for largest points margin by a champion in 2008 and won the title again in 2012; 21-year-old West Virginian Josh Richards became the youngest champ in series history in 2009, backed it up in 2010 by putting himself in the record books as the first repeat champion since World Racing Group began operating the series in 2004, earned a World Racing Group-era record third points crown in 2013, and won again in 2016 where he broke the all-time single season win record.
 Longtime Series regular Rick Eckert broke through for his first crown in 2011 after a dramatic battle with Richards that was decided on the final lap of the season; Georgia-native Shane Clanton earned the championship title in 2015 but has finished second in the overall points standings three times; Brandon Sheppard of New Berlin, IL scored the Series championship after a dominant season in 2017 with 18 wins, tying Richards’ single-season wins record.
 And most recently, Tennessee’s Mike Marlar became the second driver from his home state to win the title after a nail-biting championship battle that came down to the last race of the 2018 season over 2017 champ Sheppard and Series veteran Chris Madden.